samlaubscher/Stellar-Drift-Game-M2/README.md

     [...]
 ```

 But then quickly realised that this was a very inefficient, and inaccurate way of achieving this.
-Thats when I discovered that I could use the trigonometric function cosine with `Math.cos()` and `Math.sin()` to quickly and extremely accurately generate all of these return values for me.
+Thats when I discovered that I could use the trigonometric function cosine with JavaScript `Math.cos()` and `Math.sin()` methods to quickly and extremely accurately generate all of these return values for me.

 ```
 function getAngleNumber(angle) {